run2bizdocs/docs-1/en-us/docs/faq.md

     To access the service request from the email notification, follow the guidelines below:

-    1. Make sure you are logged in to the system.
+    1. Make sure you are logged in to the system;
-    2. Open the service request email notification.
+    2. Open the service request email notification;
-    3. The notification will have the request number with a hyperlink, just click on the number, which will then be redirected to the
-    Service Management screen, presenting the request information
+    3. The notification will have the request number with a hyperlink, just click on the number, which will then be redirected to the Service Management screen, presenting the request information.

 !!!
 Question "How do I set a default group for the first level service request?"